mbojrab/ImprovingLiDARPatternTransplanting/README.md

 Official tensorflow implementation of "Improving LiDAR Fidelity Using Pattern Transplanting.
 Bojrab et al. T-ITS 2022."

 This paper reviews the use of ground and aerial LiDAR collection for the purpose of HD Map creation for Autonomous Driving.
 We propose a novel data preparation to convert 4D LiDAR to two-channel, 2.5D imagery.
 This preparation provides the means to transfer degradation patterns between collections without temporal or spatial overlap.
 We call this Pattern Transplanting.
-The dimensionality reducing preparation allows our modified UNet to achieve highly accurate results in both Depth and Reflectance channels.
+The dimensionality reducing LiDAR preparation allows our modified UNet to achieve highly accurate results in both Depth and Reflectance channels.

 ## Source Code
 main.py         -- The top-level python script to run for training models.\